vikaswakde/T20-WorldCup-2023-Players-Gallery/README.md

 You can always change or update our repo as you want make sure you add the updated data and also fell free to make it better!
+- it woudl be great help if you could add HD images to our webpage!

 # Thank You